 “They are both so connected to their communities and dedicated to helping others,” Bonsitu says.
 “They are completely selfless and everything I hope to be.”

-Her passion for social justice and her determination to make “the biggest impact for the most number of people” is what drew her to the ACLU, where she has been a staff attorney for two years.
+Her passion for social justice and her determination to make “the biggest impact for the most number of people” is what drew her to the ACLU in 2016.
 She is extremely proud of the organization’s ability to take on some the most challenging cases.

 “Hamama is a prime example,” says Bonsitu.
 “We knew it would take a tremendous team and countless hours of work, but we dove head first because we knew hundreds of lives were at stake.”